Skip to main content

 • Backup Proxy: Lists the backup proxy deployed on the destination node in a cluster / standalone node.

 • Storage: Datastore with sufficient disk space are available for selection.
-Currently, local_lvm and zfs_storage are supported.
+Currently, LVM-thin and ZFS storages are supported.

 • Network: Select a network setting available at the destination node.